expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 All the control symbols (like square brackets in the previous example `$[` and `$]`) within a pattern should begin with the dollar sign `$`, because this is the only character which cannot occur in math symbols.
-Square brackets is the only type of brackets which can be used in patterns.

 A character immediately following the opening bracket `$[` is called a flag.
 It instructs the search engine that all the symbols within this pair of brackets have some property.